DavidMercier/NIMS/README.txt

 13) Energy (area under the load-displacement curve) and coefficient of the power law fit of the load-displacement curve, are given for the plot of load vs. displacement.

-14) Finally, results can be stored in a YAML file and a picture (.png format) of the figure are saved (in same the folder as the folder where the indentation data are stored), by pressing the button 'Save', when Young's modulus calculation is performed.
+14) Results can be stored in a YAML file and a picture (.png format) of the figure are saved (in same the folder as the folder where the indentation data are stored), by pressing the button 'Save', when Young's modulus calculation is performed.

+15) Finally, press the button FEM to generate a Python script to model indentation of multilayer sample with Abaqus.

 Format of the name of the YAML file : 'data_name / multi- or bilayer model / .yaml'